How to Find the Best Hair Color for Your Skin Tone

 For deep skin with cool undertones

-"Deep, cool complexions, like Viola Davis, is where inky black truly shines.
-The color and light-catching factor really help to add to the multitudes of depth in this skin tone," explains King.
+“Deep, cool complexions, like Viola Davis, are where inky black truly shines.
+The color and light-catching factor really help to add to the multitudes of depth in this skin tone,” explains King.
 Other hues to consider?
-According to Jason Dolan, colorist at Nunzio Saviano Salon in New York City, espresso, blue-blacks, and deep violet shades.
+Espresso, blue-blacks, and deep violet shades, according to Jason Dolan, a colorist at Roman K Salon in New York City.
 And for highlights?
-"Choose cool hues, regardless of whether they're brown, blue-red, or platinum blonde," says Hill.
-These are secrets stylists won't tell you—including how to find the perfect color.
+“Choose cool hues, regardless of whether they’re brown, blue-red, or platinum blond,” says Hill.

 For deep skin with warm undertones

-"The richness of a deep, warm skin tone (like Beyoncé and Halle Berry) is something that you can play up with simple color tricks," reveals King.
-Considering a blonde hue?
+“The richness of a deep, warm skin tone—like Beyoncé’s and Halle Berry’s—is something that you can play up with simple color tricks,” says King.
+Considering a blond hue?
 He suggests staying in the caramel and toffee family.
-Brunettes should favor maple and mahogany tones, which help enhance skin's natural radiance.
-Similarly, if you're going darker, warm blacks are best.
-For redheads: "As contradictory as it may sound, a blue-red works best with this skin tone.
-It will help to appropriately balance underlying tones while enhancing the warmth that you want to see."
-Read up on these fun facts about redheads.
+Brunettes should favor maple and mahogany tones, which help enhance skin’s natural radiance.
+Similarly, if you’re going dark, warm blacks are best.
+For redheads: “As contradictory as it may sound, a blue-red works best with this skin tone.
+It will help to appropriately balance underlying tones while enhancing the warmth that you want to see.”

 This Garnier Nutrisse Ultra Color formula in Caramel Chocolate is perfect for a complete transformation.
 Plus, it’s loaded with shea, avocado, and olive oil, so it’s deeply conditioning, and its color-boost technology makes sure the shine stays.
 If dullness or dryness are a concern, check out the super-moisturizing hair masks that can revive even the most damaged strands.